-In fact, along Euclid, some building landlords and office tenants in downtown Cleveland are converting several floors of offices to residential or giving some of their leasable office spaces to landlords.
-Jori Maron of Cleveland-based MRN Ltd., doing business as 629 Euclid Ltd., is converting at least two office floors of the New England Building, 629 Euclid, into residential.
+In fact, along Euclid, some building landlords and office tenants in downtown Cleveland are converting parts of offices to residential or giving some of their leasable office spaces to landlords.
+As NEOtrans first reported in March, Jori Maron of Cleveland-based MRN Ltd., doing business as 629 Euclid Ltd., is converting at least two office floors of the New England Building, 629 Euclid, into residential.

 Floor plans and other documents show how an affiliate of MRN Ltd. intends to redesign several floors in its 125-year-old New England Building, 629 Euclid Ave., from offices to apartments and a fitness center.
 The plans were submitted to the city in March (SA Group).

-Each 13,740-square-foot floor conversion from offices into 11 market-rate apartments and residential amenities like a fitness center is costing about $1,275,000, according to city building permit records.
+Each 13,740-square-foot floor conversion from offices into 11 market-rate apartments and residential amenities like a fitness center is costing about $1,275,000, according to city building permit records and plans submitted by SA Group of Cleveland.
 The New England Building was constructed in 1896.

 Plans show the fitness center would measure 2,945 square feet and the apartments average about 1,000 square feet each.
 The rest of the 17-story building is used for a Holiday Inn Express hotel and an office building including tenants like digital marketer Rosetta Inc. and real estate firm Stark Enterprises.